Lissy93/all-the-countries/README.md

 # 🌎 All the Countries

-Just a simple app which lists all the countries, flags and capital cities.
-Useful if you're trying to memorize this info.
+A simple app which lists all the countries, flags and capital cities, useful for memorizing this info.

 ![Screenshot](https://i.ibb.co/DDfYgSk/atc-screenshots.png)